noodlapp/noodl-docs/docs/getting-started/workflow.md

 </div>

-An important concept in Noodl that will take your productivity to the next step are **prefabs**, these are pre-built components that can be cloned into your project.
-You can use them as is, or as a starting point to modify and extend.
-It's also a great way to learn some of the good development patterns in Noodl.
+An important concept in Noodl that will take your productivity to the next level is **prefabs**.
+These are pre-built components that can be cloned into your project.
+You can use them as they are or as a starting point for modification and extension.
+It's also a great way to learn some of the best development patterns in Noodl.

 <div className="ndl-image-with-background l">